Native Imports and Settings

 How to assign a Custodian during import

-You can assign a custodian to your data set on import via Step 2 of the Nextpoint Import Workflow, Import Data Settings.
-Once in the Import Data Settings, you can select and existing custodian or create new in the 5th input.
+You can assign a custodian to your data set on import via Step 3 of the Nextpoint Import Workflow, Import Data Settings.
+Once in the Import Data Settings, you can select an existing custodian or create new in the Custodian input.

-If a custodian is not applied upon import or was applied incorrectly, you can add, edit, or delete this information by navigating to SETTINGS Import Custodian:
+If a custodian is not applied upon import or was applied incorrectly, you can add, edit, or delete this information by navigating to SETTINGS > Import > Custodians:

-Once a new custodian has been added, this information ca be applied to a data set by selecting the files and utilizing the bulk actions feature.
+Once a new custodian has been added, this information can be applied to a data set by selecting the files and utilizing the bulk actions feature.

 Master, Dupe and All Custodians